 Use unrefined organic virgin olive oil, walnut and flaxseed oils for salad dressings and eat oily fish.

 Coriander can help to detoxify toxic metals from the body.

-Natural source vitamin E helps to thin the blood naturally, therefore eat more soya beans, wheat germ, dark green vegetables, alfalfa sprouts, hazelnuts, almonds and avocados.
-(Always consult your doctor if you are taking blood-thinning medication before supplementing with vitamin E).
+Natural source of vitamin E helps to thin the blood naturally.
+Therefore, eat more soya beans, wheat germ, dark green vegetables, alfalfa sprouts, hazelnuts, almonds and avocados.
+(Always consult your doctor if you take blood-thinning medication before supplementing with vitamin E).